Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 - Ensure the view is correct
 - Open the new order, cancel it and return to view
 - Ensure the slots are gone

+Partial return:

+- Open the original order
+- Confirm and pickup "PRINT001" and "PRINT005" lot
+- Execute a return for "PRINT001" lot
+- Ensure only 2 slots are shown and are linked correctly